ForgeRock/tntp-pingone-credentials/docs/RemoveWallet/Readme.md

 ## Inputs

-This node retrieves `PingOne user ID` and `Digital wallet ID` from the journey state.
+This node retrieves from the journey state:

+- `pingOneUserId`
+- `pingOneWalletId`

+## Dependencies
+This node requires a PingOne Worker Service configuration so that it can connect to your PingOne instance and perform the PingOne Credentials operations.

 ## Configuration